AdguardTeam/ecsstree/README.md

 ```css
 div:-abp-has(> section)
 ```
-will be parsed by the default CSS Tree as follows
+will be parsed by the default CSSTree as follows
 ```json
 {
     "type": "Selector",